ariakit/ariakit/contributing.md

 ## Styling the example

 When necessary, you can apply styles to the example.
 We're using [Tailwind](https://tailwindcss.com/) to keep the styles consistent throughout the project.
-You will find the theme configuration in the [`tailwind.config.js`](tailwind.config.js) file.
+You will find the theme configuration in the [`tailwind.config.cjs`](tailwind.config.cjs) file.

 > To use Tailwind in a CSS file rather than applying classes directly to the HTML elements, we're using the [`@apply`](https://tailwindcss.com/docs/functions-and-directives#apply) directive.
 >